konflux-ci/release-service-catalog/tasks/rh-sign-image/README.md

 * remove `dataPath` and `snapshotPath` default values

 ## Changes in 2.2.3
-* Add `set -e` to the task script, so it can fail if the `wait-for-ir` script exits with a non-zero status code, when at least one of the InternalRequests has not succeeded
+* Add `set -e` to the task script, so it can fail if the `wait-for-internal-request` script exits with a non-zero status code, when at least one of the InternalRequests has not succeeded

 ## Changes in 2.2.2